Do you want to grow the best tomatoes?

 They don’t come in the same array of colors and shapes as heirlooms, but there are varieties available that are superior to store-bought produce.
 Whether their flavors rival those of heirlooms is open to debate.

-In addition, even minimal commercial processing affects the overall nutritional value of fruits and vegetables, and mishandling that produces bruising further reduces nutritive content.
+In addition, even minimal commercial processing affects the overall nutritional value of fruits and vegetables, and mishandling that produces bruising may also reduce nutritive content.

 A Note on Organic Practices: